 FACILITY TIER AND WINERY EFFLUENT FLOW

-Provide a table with at least 5 years of historical annual winery effluent flow (in gallons or million gallons), including the current year, and the anticipated annual flow at facility buildout.
-Describe how flows were determined (e.g., flowmeter, storage tank water balance etc.).
+Provide a table with at least 5 years of historical annual winery effluent (process water) flow (in gallons per year), including the current year, and the design flow (in gallons per year).
+Describe how flows were determined (e.g., flowmeter, storage tank water balance, etc.).

-Provide a table of the current year winery effluent flows by month (in gallons or million gallons), including the days of operation for each month.
+Provide a table of the current year winery effluent flows by month (in gallons), including the days of operation for each month.

-For new wineries, provide an estimated winery effluent flow for the future year and anticipated annual flow at facility buildout.
+For new wineries, provide the estimated annual winery effluent flow and annual design flow.

 Identify the General Order tier that is most appropriate for the facility and the rationale (e.g., tier determination based on winery process water generated).